 Walking for exercise is surprisingly more effective to prevent diabetes than running is.
 A Duke University study evaluated subjects over a six-month trial period.
 The group of frequent walkers demonstrated six times greater improvement in glucose tolerance or blood sugar absorption than runners.
 Showing better management of glucose lowering the secretion of insulin; thereby preventing diabetes.

 Just half an hour of walking everyday lowers the risk of developing colon cancer and improves digestion and regulates bowel movement.
-Going on walks is great for people that suffer from chronic constipation.
+As a result, people that suffer from chronic constipation will definitely feel the benefits of going on walks.
 Walking also confers better chances of surviving colon cancer once it has already been diagnosed.

 Studies show how just 10 000 steps daily can be just as effective as a full-blown workout at the gym especially if you add intervals or include uphill walking.
 Just remember to use correct form by keeping your spine straight, bending your elbows at a 90 degrees angle, swinging your arms and stabilizing your pelvis.
 Find your optimal pace but do not break into a jog.
 Speed walking is a low-impact exercise that does not require any recovery time (as there are no sore muscles).